 Replacement makes more financial sense when:

-Our [roof repair](/services/roof-repair) and [roof replacement](/services/roof-replacement) services both include honest assessments of which option is right for each situation.
+Our roof repair and roof replacement services both include honest assessments of which option is right for each situation.
+Note that re-roofing projects over 500 square feet require a permit from Seattle SDCI/re-roof-permit) — your contractor handles the application, but confirming this step protects you.
 We don't recommend replacement when repair is the smarter choice.
+For a detailed cost comparison and decision framework, see our roof repair vs. replacement guide for Seattle and Seattle roof replacement cost guide.

 The combined picture: A Seattle homeowner who executes all 9 strategies consistently — spending $700 to $1,500 per year on maintenance — can realistically extend a 15 to 18 year roof to 22 to 25 years.
 The cost over that period: $10,000 to $20,000 in maintenance.
 The value: one avoided replacement cycle worth $15,000 to $35,000, plus all the cascade repairs that never happened.